pyrocms/pyrocms-docs/README.md

 To contribute to the PyroCMS docs, fork this repo to your local environment.
 The PyroCMS docs run off of [Fizl](https://github.com/parse19/Fizl), which is a flat-file based CMS written in CodeIgniter.
 It doesn't need a database to run, so you should be able to load up the docs easily.

 The actual doc files are contained in the **content** folder, and the folder structure mirrors the URL structure.
-Each page is a markdown file, so for instance, the **Constants and Globals** file is named **constants-and-globals.md**.
+Each page is a markdown file which either has a matching URI name, such as **constants-and-globals.md**, or in a folder like **page-subsection/index.md**.
+For instance, the **Core Plugins** file is at **plugins/index.md**.
 ## Helping Grow the Docs

 Right now the following are high needs areas for the docs: